Our Indispensable Guide to Briquettes

-The amount of ash left behind after burning is what is left in the ash pan for you to dispose of.
-Virgin timber briquettes that have had the bark removed will produce much less ash (some of our briquettes are as low as 0.28% ash) than traditional logs.
+This is how much ash is left in the ash pan when you clean the fire out.
+Virgin timber briquettes that have had the bark removed produce much less ash than traditional logs.
+Some of our briquettes are as low as 0.28% ash.
+Bracken briquettes, as a comparison, are 4-7% ash.

-However, some bark in the mix can add to the calorific value and lots of bark in a briquette (pure bark briquettes have as high as 4% ash) can help retain heat in your stove for longer periods and even overnight.
+However, some bark in the mix can add to the calorific value and lots of bark in a briquette can help retain heat in your stove for longer periods and even overnight.
+Our pure RUF Bark bricks are about 4% ash and can burn up to 12 hours.
 Bark contains more silica than cleaned timber and it is the silica that creates ash.